Charity shops in Wigan

 The nearest city with specialist precious-metal buyers is Manchester, around 22 miles east and roughly a 35 minute drive in normal traffic.
 Sending a volunteer on that round trip costs a working day and takes valuable donations out of the shop.

 The prepaid postal route removes that journey entirely.
 You request the label, pack the items, and book a collection or hand the parcel in at a Post Office.
 There is no need to close a till or send anyone across the city.
-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 What Wigan charity shops should set aside